platformps/casestudy.fullstack_webapplication/README.md

 ## Minimum Features
-* `RESTful` web service which consumes requests from a front-end application and caches each request and the respective response to a database.
+* `RESTful` web service which consumes requests from a front-end web application and caches each request and the respective response to a database.
+* The application must support a login functionality.

 <hr><hr>